 Student travel grants to the DPS annual meetings prior to 2006 had been financed mostly through the generosity of corporate and private donors.
 In particular, Bill Hartmann has quietly been giving money for student travel for many years.
 To honor Bill, and to expand the number of student grants, at the 2006 Fall meeting the DPS announced the formation of the Bill Hartmann Student Travel Grant Program, to be supported by an endowment of $100,000.
 All interest on this money will go to support student travel grants to DPS meetings.

 We thank Bill for letting us use his name on the endowment.
 What's more, he also made a substantial donation to get it started.

 We invite the rest of the DPS community to donate to this fund.

 Making a contribution is easy, via the AAS donation Web pages, simply follow these steps:

-- Follow this link and log into your AAS account
+- Follow this link and log into your AAS account if not already

-- Complete the form, and follow the instructions
+- Complete the form and follow the instructions

 The AAS will handle the details including acknowledging your contribution for tax purposes.
 All donations are tax deductible.